 Tender cubes of roasted sweet potatoes are totally irresistible on their own, but I'm going to show you a way to make them better than you've ever imagined.
-Partner them with rich and velvety caramelized onions, candy-sweet roasted tomatoes, plus a thick slick of herby pesto, then stuff it in a tortilla for an all-star make ahead lunch that will make your co-workers jealous.
+Partner them with rich and velvety caramelized onions, candy-sweet roasted tomatoes, plus a thick swipe of herby pesto and you've got an all-star make-ahead lunch that will make your coworkers jealous.

 I don't have many wraps in my recipe book, as they tend to center around last resorts.
 However, this combination of ingredients transforms the dish.
 Roasted sweet potatoes and herby pesto go really well together, hitting both savory and sweet spots.
 Caramelized onions don't hurt, either, and a little cheese makes the whole thing worth heating.

 These sweet potato wraps just might be the ultimate make-ahead lunch.
 I made them yesterday, ate my second one today, and I cannot wait to grab another one for lunch tomorrow.
 I don't think I've ever been this excited about lunch.
 Ever.

 I've been thinking about my favorite part of this wrap.
 At first it was the roasted sweet potatoes, although now I'm leaning towards the caramelized onions.
 Mostly, it's the way all the ingredients blend together.

 If you need a lunch that's ready in five minutes, this isn't quite it.
 But I assure you, the tradeoff is well worth it.
 Once the vegetables are roasted, the onions caramelized, and the wraps assembled, you're rewarded with two weeks of lunch at the ready.

 - Kelli, February 2015

 Nearly two-and-a-half years later and these veggie wraps are still a regular part of my lunch routine.
 These wraps are the gift that keeps on giving come lunchtime, and it's all thanks to big-batch cooking.